 How to bet on The Kentucky Derby

-The Kentucky Derby is the most anticipated horse race in American sports and it attracts attention from all around the world.
-Dubbed ‘the most exciting two minutes in sport’ the race is one of the fastest and most thrilling races in the world.
+The Kentucky Derby is the most anticipated horse race in North America and it attracts attention from all around the world.
+Dubbed ‘the most exciting two minutes in sport’, the race is one of the fastest and most thrilling races in the world.

-The race sees million of punters wagering money on the event, and the bookmakers will often have a wide variety of introductory offers and special bets to draw in even more customers.
+The race sees millions wagering money on the event, and online sportsbooks will often have a wide variety of introductory offers and special bets to draw in even more customers.

 Types of bets

 Win bet: The most popular, and the most straight forward type of bet to place is a simple win bet.
 This is simply where you choose which horse you believe is going to win the race.

 Each-way: Each way bets are one of the most popular types of bets to place at the Kentucky Derby, largely because of the unpredictable nature of the race.

 An each-way bet is basically two separate bets placed on the same horse.
 The first of these bets is for your horse to win, the second is for your horse to place.

 What defines a placement will change from sportsbook to sportsbook, with most offering a second, third or fourth place finish, but some even going as far down as sixth place.
 You will likely find some very generous offers on this given the popularity of the event.